GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/global-id-field/en.md

 Addition of a `globalID` field to all types in the GraphQL schema, which provides a unique ID for every entity across all types.

-The value returned by this field is the composition of:
+The value returned by this field is the base-64-encoded composition of:

-- the entity's namespaced type name
+- The entity's namespaced type name
-- the separator `:`
+- The separator `:`
-- the entity's ID
+- The entity's ID

 ## Description